hpcsheffield/2014-01-14-manchester/shell/README.md

     cd 2014-01-14-manchester/shell

 had the same effect - it took us to the `shell` directory.
-But, instead of specifying the full path which started with a /, we specified a *relative path*.
+But, instead of specifying the absolute path which started with a /, we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
-A full path always starts with a `/`.
+A absolute path always starts with a `/`.
 A relative path does not.
-You can usually use either a full path or a relative path depending on what is most convenient.
+You can usually use either an absolute path or a relative path depending on what is most convenient.
 If we are in the home directory, it is more convenient to just enter the relative path since it involves less typing.

 Now, list the contents of the `/bin` directory.
 Do you see anything familiar in there?

-## Saving time with shortcuts, wild cards, and tab completion
+# Saving time with shortcuts, wild cards, and tab completion

-**Shortcuts**
+## Shortcuts

 There are some shortcuts which you should know about.
-Dealing with the Yhome directory is very common.
-So, in the shell the tilde character, `~`, is a shortcut for your home directory.
+Referring to the home directory is very common.
+The shell recognises the tilde character, `~`, as a shortcut for your home directory.
 Navigate to the `shell` directory, then enter the command:

     ls ~

-This prints the contents of your home directory, without you having to type the full path.
+This prints the contents of your home directory, without you having to type the absolute path.
 The shortcut `..` always refers to the directory above your current directory.
 Thus:

     ls ..